opensearch-project/sql/docs/dev/Doctest.md

 ## 2.3 Test Data

-Use elasticsearch python library to create connection to ES instance.
-It can load test data into ES instance, and delete test index after testing.
+Use elasticsearch python library to create connection to OpenSearch instance.
+It can load test data into OpenSearch instance, and delete test index after testing.

 **Setup:** `bulk` API
 **TearDown:** `delete(index=["<test_index>"])`